CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 precise meaning of nomenclature (e.g., the strings ``DensityStatic`` and ``BCWallViscous``).

-The SIDS are written in a self-contained C-like descriptive language.
-SIDS data structures are defined in a hierarchical manner in which more complex entities are built from simpler ones.
+The SIDS is written in a self-contained C-like descriptive language.
+SIDS data structures are defined hierarchically in which more complex entities are built from simpler ones.
 These structures are closely reflected in CGNS-compliant files: simple entities are often stored in single nodes, while more complex